tsedio/tsed/docs/tutorials/graphql.md

 }
 ```

-Now, we can configure the Ts.ED server by importing `@tsed/graphql` in your [ServerLoader](/api/common/server/components/ServerLoader.md):
+Now, we can configure the Ts.ED server by importing `@tsed/graphql` in your Server:

 <<< @/docs/tutorials/snippets/graphql/server-configuration.ts